richi3f/pokemon-gourmet/README.md

 gourmet title,fairy encounter,fairy humungo,ghost -c 5 -w 100
 ```

-Attempt to generate a recipe using the short recipe rollout policy with a 50%
+Attempt to generate recipes using the early stopping rollout policy with a 50%
 chance to finish the recipe early.

 ```bash